prampec/IotWebConf/doc/HackingGuide.md

 can be retrieved by getWifiParameterGroup().

 ## Alternative WiFi connection
-With v3.0.0 you can set up multiply WiFi connection by utilizing the MultiplyWifiAddition class can be found in IotWebConfMultiplyWifi.h .
+With v3.0.0 you can set up multiple WiFi connection by utilizing the MultipleWifiAddition class can be found in IotWebConfMultipleWifi.h .

 This class basically set up some handlers in iotWebConf to
 1. display optional WiFi settings in admin GUI,